olivierfriard/boris_docs/index.rst

 Valid keys for triggering behavior
 --------------------------------------------------------------------------------------------------------------------------------------------

-BORIS make difference between lower case and upper case characters
+BORIS makes difference between lower case and upper case characters

 * keys from a to z